henryhall897/homelabwiki/public/infrastructure/networking/wireguard/setup.md

 [Peer]
 PublicKey = <peer 1 pub key>
 PresharedKey = <peer 3 to vps preshared key (psk)>
+# Peer 3 can specify all nodes or allow everything to make adding new nodes easier.
+# here, all nodes are allowed for convenience of wireguard on the user interface side.
-# Peer 3 does not need to allow peer 2 unless peer 2 is
+# just need to configure spokes to allow the user interface
-# sending info to peer 3
-AllowedIPs = 10.100.0.1/32
+AllowedIPs = 10.100.0.0/24
 Endpoint = hubip:51820
 PersistentKeepalive = 25
 ```